Bira/octopus-carnival/_drafts/wir-mm-4e-rakshasa.md

 if at least two hit the victim is also dazed (save ends).
 That's a lot of d20's hitting the table at once.

-They can also use **Claw** attacks, those these are nothing special.
+They can also use **Claw** attacks, though these are nothing special.
 They could benefit from an ongoing damage rider like the MV updates.

 For utility, aside from Deceptive Veil they can use a **Knight Move** to fly 6 squares as a move action, though they must land at the end.

-Dread Knights are a bit mechanically simpler than I imagined, but they're still dangerous.
-I imagine other Lords of Dust would be in this level range as well.
+Dread Knights are a bit mechanically simpler than I imagined, but they're still dangerous and won't be alone when encountered.

 ## Sample Encounters and Final Impressions